Linear-time classical approximate optimization of cubic-lattice classical spin glasses: Introduction

 Let us take an example for the utility of $\varepsilon_{\textrm{lin}}$.
 Refs. \cite{bauza2025scaling, pawlowski2025closing} present results for the scaling of two classical heuristics for the approximate optimization of a particular classical spin glass model.
 The scaling results span an optimality-gap range of $0.005\leq\varepsilon\leq0.0125$.
 In this range, the data from the classical heuristics shows superlinear scaling, and the range $0\leq\varepsilon\leq0.0125$ is therefore a valid optimality-gap search-space for quantum speedup according to that data.
 If now a linear-time classical heuristic is run on the same problem and produces $\varepsilon_{\textrm{lin}}=0.009$, the optimality-gap search-space for quantum speedup on that problem is reduced to $0\leq\varepsilon<0.009$.

-In what follows we find values of $\varepsilon_{\textrm{lin}}$ that are in the few-percent range.
+In what follows we find values of $\varepsilon_{\textrm{lin}}$ that are in the few-percent range for a subclass of Eq. (\ref{eqn:Ham}).
 We note that it is not a priori obvious that this could ever be the case in practice.
-Choosing a random configuration of spins, for example, is a classical heuristic that is linear-time by construction, but it will likely produce a value of $\varepsilon_{\textrm{lin}}$ that is near 100\% (see Ref. \cite{bauza2025scaling} and its End Matter for an example).
+Choosing a random configuration of spins, for example, is a classical heuristic that is linear-time by construction, but for problems of the type in Eq. (\ref{eqn:Ham}) it will likely produce a value of $\varepsilon_{\textrm{lin}}$ that is near 100\% (see Ref. \cite{bauza2025scaling} and its End Matter for an example).

 The specific problem setting for this work is Eq. (\ref{eqn:Ham}) on the simple cubic lattice.
-To the best of our knowledge, the time complexity of approximate optimization with classical and quantum algorithms has not been explored for this class of problems.
-Yet, the state-of-the-art of D-Wave quantum annealing encompasses approximate optimization of such models: D-Wave has demonstrated the approximate optimization of a cubic-lattice classical Ising spin glass with over 5,000 spins with pure quantum annealing \cite{king2023quantum} to $\varepsilon\approx2\%$ and over 11,000 spins with hybrid quantum annealing to $\varepsilon<1\%$ \cite{raymond2023hybrid}.
+The state-of-the-art of D-Wave quantum annealing encompasses approximate optimization of such models: D-Wave has demonstrated the approximate optimization of a cubic-lattice classical Ising spin glass with over 5,000 spins with pure quantum annealing \cite{king2023quantum} to $\varepsilon\approx2\%$ and over 11,000 spins with hybrid quantum annealing to $\varepsilon<1\%$ \cite{raymond2023hybrid}.
 Experimental investigation of the time complexity of quantum annealing, and therefore of quantum speedup, for approximate optimization in this problem setting is therefore possible.
-Further, recent theoretical results \cite{bernaschi2024quantum, ghosh2024exponential, morawetz2025universal, finzgar2025counterdiabatic, hattori2025controlled} suggest the possibility of modifying quantum annealing so as to achieve a substantial improvement in the time complexity for this computational task compared to ordinary quantum annealing.
+Further, recent theoretical results \cite{bernaschi2024quantum, ghosh2024exponential, morawetz2025universal, finzgar2025counterdiabatic, hattori2025controlled, bargava2026} suggest the possibility of modifying quantum annealing so as to achieve a substantial improvement in the time complexity for this computational task compared to ordinary quantum annealing.
 It is therefore timely to ask if \textit{useful} values of $\varepsilon_{\textrm{lin}}$ are possible in this problem setting.
 In this work we provide proof-of-principle results as evidence that they are.